joakim/kay/README.md

 By default, cells are opaque and isolated.
 A cell's internal state may only be accessed from the outside through setter and getter signals, unless slots are explicitly exposed.
 Exceptions are handled internally, a cell can not crash.

 Cells are reference types with persistent data structures.
-The "[observer](https://en.wikipedia.org/wiki/Observer_(quantum_physics))" of a cell gets an immutable "view" of the cell's state as it was at that instant in time.
+The "[observer](https://en.wikipedia.org/wiki/Observer_(quantum_physics))" of a cell gets a fixed "view" of the cell's state as it was at that instant in time.
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a cell creates a new variant from that view for the observer, based on structural sharing of its past variants.
 Cells may subscribe to each other, enabling reactivity.

 <b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message signaling.
 The runtime is the stem.